plenus-cloud/plenuslb/README.md

 - choosing a cluster node to act as ingress node
 - assigning the IP address to a given network interface of the node, this way the node will accept traffic for the IP; usually the interface is an empty bridge.

+## Architecture

+PlenusLB has two components:
+- the controller, one replica per cluster
+- the operators, one for each worker node of the Kubernetes cluster

+The controller will orchestrate all operations, while the operator will report node status to the controller, reconcile the node and assign/remove IP addresses as mandated by the controller.

 ## Prerequisites

 For the bare metal scenario it will be necessary to reserve a pool of IP addresses for each cluster/PlenusLB: the addresses must be declared in a PersistentIPPool.